click on photo to go back ...

 • Grandsir, or Wilbur Z. Knox, the male half of the oldest couple in Snow Village.
 In his middle eighties, as lively as a terrier and as unreliable as New England weather.
 The oldest inhabitant couldn't remember when he and his venerable spouse Grammie agreed on anything.
 In spite of 50 years of domestic storms, they celebrated their Golden Wedding day.

-• Also from Snow Village was Uncle Dan'l Dickey who would never acknowledge that anyone managed him, although both Hattie (his wife, played by Agnes Young) and Margie do that.
-He is quick-tempered, generous, and impulsive, the complete opposite of Hiram Neville (Parker Fennelly), with whom he has been at swords' points for the past fifty years.
+• Also from Snow Village was Uncle Dan'l Dickey who would never acknowledge that anyone managed him, although both his wife Hattie (played by Agnes Young) and Margie (Ruth Russell) did just that.
+He is quick-tempered, generous, and impulsive, the complete opposite of Hiram "Old" Neville (Parker Fennelly), with whom he has been at swords' points for the past fifty years.

 "The Auctioneer" (Nov 26.
 1929) (first Snow Village sketch)